Kurento/kurento/source/dev/dev_guide.rst

 -----------------------------

 1. Fork the repository.
-2. Create a '.build.yaml' file in this repository, listing its project dependencies (if any).
+2. Create a *.build.yaml* file in this repository, listing its project dependencies (if any).
-3. Add dependency to 'debian/control' in the project that uses it.
+3. Add dependency to *debian/control* in the project that uses it.
-4. Add dependency to 'CMakeLists.txt' in the project that uses it.
+4. Add dependency to *CMakeLists.txt* in the project that uses it.